DNF. I’m sure you’ve seen those dreaded letters at the end of a race results list.

 Foot Care During a Race

-In ultras, you are usually allowed to have a drop bag, so leave a bit of extra cream in there along with another pair of socks, just in case you’d like to change them halfway through the race.
-You can also leave another pair of sneakers, in case the ones you are using start to bother you.
+You are usually allowed to have a drop bag in ultras, so leave a bit of extra cream in there along with another pair of socks, just in case you’d like to change them halfway through the race.

 If you feel something in your shoes during the race, stop and fix it immediately.
 It could simply be a bunched up sock or a rock that snuck in there. if you leave it, it will cause hot spots, which can turn into painful blisters.